When it comes to seeing a logo that makes you wonder, “Why didn’t I think of that?” what is it about the design that gives that impression?

 Milton Glaser’s I Love New York logo

-My good friend Lee Newham taught me about five important design elements when it comes to brand identities.
-Iconic logos are:
+Lee Newham taught me about five important design elements, and how ionic logos should be:

 - Effective without colour